cytoscape/cytoscape.js/README.md

 ## Release instructions

+ 1. Make sure the docs are updated with the list of releases in `documentation/md/intro.md`
  1. Update the `VERSION` environment variable, e.g. `export VERSION=1.2.3`
  1. Confirm JS files pass linting: `gulp lint`
  1. Confirm all tests passing: `gulp test`